itsjoshuagraves/digitalgarden/content/art/2019-01-01-little-weirdos.md

 summary: "I have no justification for any of this, except that it was weird and fun.
 "
 ---
+I have no justification for any of this, except that it was weird and fun.

 {{< columns >}}
 ![HYPERSPEKTIV (1).mov](/img/HYPERSPEKTIV_(1).mov)